 Apply for a credit card online using these simple steps.

-If you've compared credit cards and found one that suits your needs, you can apply online in around 10–20 minutes.
+If you've compared credit cards and found one that suits your needs, you can apply online in around 10 to 20 minutes.
 Most credit card issuers also offer you a response within 60 seconds of submitting your application.

-If you're not sure where you start with your credit card application, you can use this guide to learn more about the process including how to compare credit cards, what you need to do to start an online credit card application and the details you'll need to provide.
+Use this guide to learn more about applying for a credit card online, including how to compare credit cards, what you need to do to start an online credit card application and the details you'll need to provide.

 - Compare your credit card options